image

 What skills are essential for becoming a successful project manager?

-Key skills include leadership, communication, problem-solving, organisation, and adaptability.
-Technical knowledge in the project’s field is also valuable.
+Successful project managers typically possess leadership, communication, problem-solving, organisation, and adaptability skills.
+Technical knowledge relevant to the project’s field is also important.

 How can I start a career in project management?